-Ranked among the top forecasters in the United States and the most influential women in business, Diane Swonk is an advisor to the Federal Reserve Board and regional Reserve Banks and a member of the Congressional Budget Office's panel of economic advisors.
-A clinical professor in DePaul University's M.B.A. program, she also serves on the City of Chicago Climate Change Finance Committee and the Chicago Conservation Center advisory board.
+Ranked among the top forecasters in the United States and the most influential women in business, Diane Swonk is an advisor to the Federal Reserve Board and regional Reserve Banks, and recently completed her second term serving on the Congressional Budget Office’s panel of economic advisors.
+An adjunct professor in DePaul University’s M.B.A. program, she also serves on the City of Chicago Climate Change Finance Committee and the Chicago Conservation Center advisory board.
 Swonk was named a Fellow of the National Association for Business Economics for her outstanding contributions to the field and is the author of The Passionate Economist: Finding the Power and Humanity Behind the Numbers.

 Diane Swonk is an internationally recognized economist and a financial commentator on national and international television.
 She is also a resource for global business leaders and policy makers and a sought-after speaker for business and youth groups, “I can’t read a speech,” says Swonk, who is dyslexic.
 In speaking, she has found, it helps a great deal to plan her talk very carefully; “I write out the thoughts I want to cover and make an outline, but I never look at it while I’m speaking.
 The art of communication is something I’ve worked hard at.”
 She has worked hard to compensate for her dyslexia.
 “I spent a lot of my life insecure,” she says.
 “I couldn’t memorize the times tables or add a column of figures, and I didn’t know left from right, but calculus and algebra were a piece of cake.”